Mischief Theatre: Christmas Carol Goes Wrong (2025)

-Christmas Carol Goes Wrong written by Lewis, Sheilds and Sayer is based on the 2017 BBC television special and due to open at The Lowry, Salford in November 2025 on a UK tour, including a season at the Apollo Theatre in London's West End from 6 December 2025 to 26 January 2026.
+Christmas Carol Goes Wrong written by Lewis, Shields and Sayer is based on the 2017 BBC television special and due to open at The Lowry, Salford in November 2025 on a UK tour, including a season at the Apollo Theatre in London's West End from 6 December 2025 to 26 January 2026.

 Thespians: Greece The Musical (But Not That One) (2026)

 Mischief will present their first musical comedy Thespians premiering with book and lyrics by Jonathan Sayer and music and lyrics by Ed Zanders.
-It will premiere at the Mercury Theatre, Colchester from 9 to 23 May 2026 before touring the UK.
+It premiered at the Mercury Theatre, Colchester from 9 to 23 May 2026 before touring the UK.

 Additional shows

 Mischief Theatre returned to the Edinburgh Fringe Festival in August 2022.
 In addition to Mischief Movie Night, Mischief also presented Mind Mangler: Member of the Tragic Circle, in which the protagonist is based on a Magic Goes Wrong character, as well as Charlie Russell Aims to Please, a solo show written and starring original company member Charlie Russell.

 Outside of the official Mischief productions, company members participated in Starship Improvise at the Festival, partnering up with members of fellow improv-comedy group Showstoppers, including People Just Do Nothing actress Ruth Bratt.

 In 2022 Mischief presented Good Luck, Studio, a dark comedy play written by Henry Shields and directed by Henry Lewis, and starring several regular members of Mischief.
 The production toured from September to November visiting Colchester, Guildford and Salisbury.

-Mischief opened a revised version of Mind Mangler off-Broadway at New World Stages on November 19, 2023.
+Mischief opened a revised version of Mind Mangler off-Broadway at New World Stages on 19 November 2023.
 Starring were original company members Henry Lewis and Jonathan Sayer.
-Performances ended on January 28, 2024 in preparation for a seven-week West End run in March.
+Performances ended on 28 January 2024 in preparation for a seven-week West End run in March.

 Television productions

 Peter Pan Goes Wrong (2016)

 Peter Pan Goes Wrong was adapted for a one-hour television special which was broadcast on 31 December 2016 on BBC One.
-It featured almost the entire West End cast and guest starred David Suchet as the narrator.
+It features almost the entire West End cast and guest stars David Suchet as the narrator.